Onidotmoe/GeonBit.UI.Extensions/README.md

 ## TitleBar
 Allows movement of the entire window similar to the default windows titlebar.
 You can safely set "Window.IsBorderless = True" and get a custom look to your game.
+Update Note : Seems to have problems keeping up at high load.

 ### Note
 Changes that fix or add more things could happen.